Study suggests Head Start does break the cycle of poverty

 -

-Head Start critics have long pointed to studies showing any academic benefits of participating in the federally funded preschool program for low-income children fade once those students are in elementary school, but a new study by researchers at Texas A&M University and Notre Dame shows Head Start not only has positive effects on those enrolled in the program during its early years, but that those benefits extend to their children.
+Head Start critics have long pointed to studies showing any academic benefits of participating in the federally funded preschool program for low-income children fade once those students are in elementary school, but a new study by researchers at Texas A&M University and Notre Dame shows Head Start not only has positive effects on those enrolled in the program during its early years, but that those benefits also extend to their children.

 -